 Throughout 2017 we had the privilege of being a host venue for one of Ellie Harrison’s Early Warning Signs.
-Every day, come rain or shine the rotating sign stood proudly outside the gallery window on the busy London Road advertising climate change to the hundreds of commuters, shoppers and tourists walking past – seamlessly blending in with the countless signs and billboards competing for our attention.
+Every day, come rain or shine, the rotating sign stood proudly outside the gallery window on Brighton’s busy London Road, advertising climate change to the hundreds of commuters, shoppers and tourists walking past – seamlessly blending in with the countless signs and billboards competing for their attention.

 REDUCE / REUSE / RECYCLE YOUR ART: